Chart Color Schemes

 Halls Creek has a typical household mix, with a higher-than-average median household size

 Family households account for 70.6% of all households, including 27.8% couples with children, 12.8% couples without children, and 25.4% single parent families.
-Non-family households comprise the remaining 29.4%, with lone person households at 27.0% and group households making up 2.1% of the total.
-The median household size is 3.3 people, larger than the Rest of WA average of 2.8.
+Non-family households constitute the remaining 29.4%, with lone person households at 27.0% and group households comprising 2.1%.
+The median household size is 3.3 people, which is larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households